Bausch + Lomb AllergiFlash eye drops pods

 Treatment should not be extended beyond 5 days without medical advice.

 If you do not experience improvement or if your symptoms persist, you should consult your doctor.
-If you use more ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container than you should

-If you forget to use ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container
+If you forget to use ALLERGIFLASH 0.05%, eye drops, solution in single-dose container

-Do not take a double dose to make up for a forgotten dose; simply continue your treatment.
+Do not take a double dose to make up for a forgotten dose, but simply continue with your treatment.

-If you stop using ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container
+If you stop using ALLERGIFLASH 0.05%, eye drops, solution in single-dose container

 Not applicable.